-The appellation is located in the center of the winegrowing region Southwest France
+The appellation lies in the center of the wine-growing region Southwest France

 immediately east of the area Buzet

-, The former VDQS division was classified as AOP in 2010.
-Until the phylloxera catastrophe that became the area Haut-Pays
+, The former VDQS area was classified as AOP in 2010.
+Until the phylloxera disaster, they became the area Haut-Pays

-blending Brulhois wines with those from Bordeaux.
-Then there was a tillering with today's varieties.
-The vineyards cover 220 acres on both banks of the Garonne
+counting Brulhois wines blended with those of Bordeaux.
+This was followed by planting with today's varieties.
+The vineyards cover 220 hectares on both banks of the Garonne

 and its tributary Moissac at the town of Layrac.
 Rosé and red wine are blended from Cabernet Franc, Cabernet Sauvignon, Fer, Merlot, Malbec and Tannat.
 Well-known producers are Château Bastide, Château Grand Chene, CV de Goulens-en-Brulhois and Clos Pountet.